k2view-academy/K2View-Academy/articles/17_fabric_credentials/04_fields_level_authorization.md

 2. Create an LU view that retrieves the manipulated value instead of the original value.
 For example, using the following query, create an LU view that exposes the value of the MASKED_SSN field instead of the original SSN value.
 Data manipulation can also be done using an [LUDB function](/articles/07_table_population/11_3_creating_an_LUDB_function.md).

-   * Note that the LU view must have the same number of columns as the original LU table, otherwise the Web Service or GraphIt calling it will fail to replace the table by a view.
+   * Note: The LU view must have the same number of columns as the original LU table, otherwise the Web Service or GraphIt that calls it will fail to replace the table with the view.
 However, should you wish to hide all values of a certain column, you could always use the `NULL AS <column name>` syntax.

 <studio>